davidmrowe/www.rowerunning.co.uk/_posts/2023/2023-04-23-london-marathon-22-april-2023.md

 The rain had for the most part held off for the first mile or two and then it started getting heavier.
 The weather wasn't cold (I didn't wear gloves or arm warmers) but the rain really did start to make an appearance.
 In fact it poured with rain until about 8.5 miles.
 There were some big puddles by the side of the road and I really didn't fancy trench-foot so early in the race so I tried my best to avoid them.
 With the number of runners around me it was impossible not to get splashed (as well as being rained on from above) so I did get very wet.
 You just have to deal with this and hope it isn't an issue later on.
 Thankfully it wasn't.
 On the plus side I didn't have to worry about overheating.
 The temperature was lovely and cool and not once during the race did I feel cold.

-I remember seeing a sign held up by a supporter at the side of the road that said "Due to inflation you will be running 27 miles" which made me chuckle.
+I remember seeing a sign held up by a supporter at the side of the road that said *"Due to inflation you will be running 27 miles"* which made me chuckle.

 The first few miles were uneventful (which is a good thing).
 The support even in the rain was superb and there were people along the entire route.
-Lots of children at the edge of the road looking for high-fives etc.  When I [last ran here in 2013](/2013/04/virgin-london-marathon-21-april-2013/) I wasn't running for a fast time (for me) as I was doing an Ironman four weeks later so I treated this as a very long training run.
+Lots of children at the edge of the road looking for high-fives etc.  When I [last ran here in 2013](/2013/04/virgin-london-marathon-21-april-2013/) I wasn't running for a fast time (for me) as I was doing an Ironman four weeks later so I treated that as a very long training run.
 I loved it.
 I was fighting fit - I high-fived, waved my arms - I had an amazing experience.

 ![](/images/2013/2013-09-07-vlm.jpg)
 *Having fun in 2013*